 Synthetic slate roof materials are usually either molded or extruded in a factory setting, which provides for consistent slates.
-Synthetic slate roofs materials also offer more design choices, like texture, color, and shape, allowing the designer more creative freedom.
-Many of these materials compete with natural slate in many areas, but none can come close to the lifespan.
+Synthetic slate roof materials also offer more design choices, like texture, color, and shape, allowing the designer more creative freedom.
+Many of these materials compete with natural slate in many areas, but none can come close to the life span.

 Is a Slate Roof Heavy?